Loyelnaz/Data-Structures-And-Algorithms/datastructures/trees/README.md

 ### Inorder Traversal
 * First recursively call the left child, then perform logic on the current node, then recursively call the right child
 * The inorder traversal would be -> 4,2,6,5,7,1,3
-* Logic is in between the children nodes
+* Root is visited in between the children nodes
 ````
 public void inorderDfs(Node node) {
     if (node == null) {